the-dev-syntax/Ecommerce-Template/README.md

 # [My-notes]

-You can move the Primary Side Bar to the right hand side by right-clicking the Activity Bar and selecting Move Primary Side Bar Right or toggle its visibility (Ctrl+B).
+1. You can move the Primary Side Bar to the right hand side by right-clicking the Activity Bar and selecting Move Primary Side Bar Right or toggle its visibility (Ctrl+B).

-changes happened to setting json of vscode
+2. changes happened to setting json of vscode

-[alt+z] to wrap code lines
+3. [alt+z] to wrap code lines

-in lib utils.ts ==> change generate id to something secure like uuid or nanoid change slogans in lib/constants.ts and .env.local change category array inside search.tsx to array from database
+4. in lib utils.ts ==> change generate id to something secure like uuid or nanoid
+5. change slogans in lib/constants.ts and .env.local
+6. change category array inside search.tsx to array from database

-made a humburger menu icon (shadcdn) inside a button . also showed the links in the hearder using map funtion which is a better way to do it. to open new tab in vscode ==> code . ==> it has to have space between. ctrl c to get out of the running terminal.
+7. made a humburger menu icon (shadcdn) inside a button .
+8. also showed the links in the hearder using map funtion which is a better way to do it.
+9. to open new tab in vscode ==> code . ==> it has to have space between.
+10. ctrl c to get out of the running terminal.

-> only limit network access of mongodb to varcel and my laptop.
+11. only limit network access of mongodb to varcel and my laptop.

-change JWT token
+12. change JWT token

-change to production in env.local
+13. change to production in env.local

-replacement for ---------[user.actions.ts]
+14. replacement for ---------[user.actions.ts]

-add NEXT_PUBLIC_APP_COPYRIGHT value to env.local
+15. add NEXT_PUBLIC_APP_COPYRIGHT value to env.local

+16. add editing Password ,Email and adresses implemented in account page manager. ???

+17.

 ---------------------------------------------------------------------------------------------------------------------------
 ------------------------------------------ in header/index.tsx --------------------------------------------------------